 As a career advisor, faculty member, or higher ed administrator, or grad student or postdoc leader who supports graduate students and postdocs, you can use InterSECT job simulations to:

 - enhance peer group interactions and team-based exploration

 - complement career exploration workshops by adding an active learning activity

 - deepen conversations during career advising sessions

+New copy.
+As a career advisor, faculty member, higher ed administrator, or grad student or postdoc leader who supports graduate students and postdocs, you can use InterSECT job simulations to:

+- enhance peer group interactions and team-based exploration

+- complement career exploration workshops by adding an active learning activity

+- deepen conversations during career advising sessions